 Do not Give Up if Your Initial Application is Denied

 The denial of your initial application for workers’ compensation benefits does not have to be the end of the road.
 According to South Carolina Bar guidelines, you can file an appeal with the Commission.

 Your employer is also entitled to file an appeal if your application is approved.
 When you begin the appeals process, our team can get involved and fight by your side.
 Our goal is to help you fight for the compensation you deserve.

 You must file your appeal within 14 days, so do not hesitate to reach out to our team.
 We might be able to help you identify issues with your original application, build an effective appeal, and locate and interview witnesses to support your case.

 Determining the Value of Your Workers’ Compensation Appeal

 The value of your appeal might be difficult to calculate on your own because it could include compensation dating back to your initial application.
-If your appeal is successful, the South Carolina Code of Laws §42-9-240 entitles you to recoup payment within seven days.
+If your appeal is successful, South Carolina Code of Laws § 42-9-240 entitles you to recoup payment within seven days.

 At that point, all past-due compensation becomes due, including the maximum allowable interest.
 Further compensation may be paid on a weekly basis unless the Commission determines otherwise in your case.
-Under certain circumstances, the South Carolina Code of Laws §42-9-301 may entitle you to a lump-sum payment.
+Under certain circumstances, South Carolina Code of Laws § 42-9-301 may entitle you to a lump-sum payment.

-Get Help from a Greenville Workers’ Compensation Attorney Today
+Get Help from a Greenville Workers’ Compensation Lawyer

 Let our team help you fight for the benefits you deserve.
 Contact the client support team at Hammack Law Firm at (864) 326-3333 to learn more about how and when workers’ compensation may cover pre-existing conditions.
 We humanize the personal injury experience by treating you like we treat our own family.